Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 SSL.com offers 24/7 chat, email, and phone support.
 In review after review, happy customers have thanked their SSL.com customer service agent for walking them through installing their first SSL certificate or helping them handle a complex issue.

 I think SSL.com has struck a good balance between price and customer service.
-It’s not dirt cheap, by any means, but it’s certainly less expensive than some of the premium—dare I say, enterprise-only—SSL certificate providers like Digicert and GlobalSign.
+It’s not dirt cheap, by any means, but it’s certainly less expensive than some of the enterprise-focused SSL certificate providers.

 - Basic SSL: starting at $36.75/year (domain validation)

 - Premium SSL: starting at $74.25/year (comes with three subdomains)

 - High Assurance SSL: starting at $48.40/year (organization validation)

 - Multi-domain UCC/SAN: starting at $141.60/year